 The attentive reader now notices that an alib::character under Windows OS is not equivalent to an alib::complementChar GNU/Linux, although both are aliasing C++ type wchar_t

-: As explained above, this type is platform dependent, hence might be 2-bytes or 4-bytes.
-(Note that in theory, it might be even only 1-byte wide, which is not supported by ALib .)
+: As explained above, this type is platform-dependent, hence might be 2-bytes or 4-bytes.
+(Note that in theory, it might be even only 1-byte wide, which is not supported by ALib.)

 To write software that is able to cope with just all possible character types, the two types "narrow" and "wide" obviously are not sufficient.
 Therefore, this ALib Module defines a third logical character type, which holds this third possible width: